 On the other side, AI strengthens apps whose value comes from something it cannot easily replicate: proprietary data, deep integration into a specific workflow, or a hard problem that requires real domain depth.
 An app sitting on years of a merchant's transaction history, or one wired deeply into fulfillment, inventory, or a regulated process, gets more powerful when you add AI, because the AI now has something valuable and exclusive to work on.

 The clearest winners are apps where AI becomes an accelerant on top of a moat that already existed.
 If your defensibility is data the model cannot get elsewhere, or an integration that took years to build and would take a competitor years to match, AI is a gift.
 It lets you do more with the asset you already own.
 The strategic question is not whether to add AI.
 It is whether you have something underneath it that AI makes more valuable rather than redundant.
+For founders starting fresh, that question reframes into how to build an AI-native Shopify app with the moat designed in from day one rather than retrofitted later.

 Ask one thing about your app: what is the hard part that a general model plus a weekend of work could not replicate.
 If the answer is proprietary data, deep workflow integration, or genuine domain depth, AI strengthens you.
 If the answer is mostly convenience or a thin wrapper around a now-common capability, AI commoditizes you.
 Everything else follows from that answer.